 - switch off the flame and allow the custard to cool.

-- mix well and serve.
+- add fruits. mix well and serve the fruit custard.

 - you can also chill the fruit custard and serve it later.